-Starting in 2016, Restore Haiti will be extending sponsorship opportunities to these students which will help support the school by covering tuition costs, ensuring this school continues to be available for the youngest members of the community.
-A hot meal will be provided on site right at the school.
-Students will have access to the medical clinic and can begin to receive the healthcare they need to grow strong.
-Additionally, with the kickoff of this project, Restore Haiti is working with our partners to fund new, sanitary bathroom facilities and a satellite kitchen to specifically serve this project site.
+In 2016, Restore Haiti began extending sponsorship opportunities to these students to help support the school by covering tuition costs, ensuring this school continues to be available for the youngest members of the community.
+A hot meal is provided on site right at the school.
+Students have access to the medical clinic and can begin to receive the healthcare they need to grow strong.
+Additionally, with the kickoff of the project, Restore Haiti is worke with our partners to fund new, sanitary bathroom facilities and a satellite kitchen to specifically serve this project site.

 The Carrefour Project began as a small pilot program in the fall of 2014, where we focused on providing education assistance for a small group of children in one of the hardest hit areas of Port-Au-Prince.